 We get involved with all aspects of our local community and volunteers are always welcomed to join in activities in and around the village and with the wider community.

-Bilingual French & English plus a little Spanish
+Bilingual French & English plus Spanish & German

 Volunteers who enjoy horses and the countryside and outdoor life will love the environment and activities here.
 The Club we run has nearly over 100 members, many with their own horses and are approximately 80% English speaking, 15% French and a few Dutch so there are opportunities for volunteers to meet lots of other people and improve particularly in French or English.
 It is a very friendly place with the opportunity to meet lots of people through the Club.
 For those who wish to improve their skills working with horses and riding there will be the opportunity to join in lessons and indeed take the Galop exams (FFE equivalent to BHS stages).
 The countryside is very rural, agricultural and very pretty.
 We are approximately one hour's drive from Limoges or Poitiers from where we can pick you up from the airport but if possible we would prefer to you to make your way to our local railway station at Bellac, just 25 mins drive away and we can collect and return you there.
 Be aware that there are no public transport facilities in the immediate vicinity and very limited and expensive taxi services.
 A lot of the activity here is physical and can be tiring so you should be fit, strong and enjoy working outdoors.
 MINIMUM ONE MONTH STAY PLEASE and we welcome those looking for longer term stays.

 We are smokers